How EAIS moves AI from pilot to production

 Governance

-Rules, review steps, and safeguards before important work.
+Rules, review steps, access, exceptions, and audit trails.

 Adoption